Blessings

 Jubilees 19:15-25

-And Abraham loved Jacob, but Isaac loved Esau.
-And Abraham saw the deeds of Esau, and he knew that in Jacob should his name and seed be called; and he called Rebecca and gave commandment regarding Jacob, for he knew that she too loved Jacob much more than Esau.
-And he said unto her, “My daughter, watch over my son Jacob, for he will be in my stead on the earth, and for a blessing amid the children of men, and for the glory of the whole seed of Shem.
-For I know that the Lord will choose him to be a people for possession to Himself, above all peoples that are upon the face of the earth.
-And behold, Isaac my son loves Esau more than Jacob, but I see that you truly love Jacob.
-Add still further to your kindness to him, and let your eyes be upon him in love; for he will be a blessing to us on the earth from henceforth to all generations of the earth.
-Let your hands be strong and let your heart rejoice in your son Jacob; for I have loved him far beyond all my sons.
-He will be blessed forever, and his seed will fill the whole earth.
-If a man can number the sand of the earth, his seed also will be numbered.
-And all the blessings wherewith the Lord has blessed me and my seed will belong to Jacob and his seed always.
-And in his seed will my name be blessed, and the name of my fathers, Shem, and Noah, and Enoch, and Mahalalel, and Enos, and Seth, and Adam.
-And these will serve to lay the foundations of the heaven, and to strengthen the earth, and to renew all the luminaries which are in the firmament.”
+Abraham loved Jacob, while Isaac loved Esau.
+Abraham saw Esau’s actions and understood that Jacob was the one through whom his name and descendants would continue.
+So, he called Rebekah and gave her instructions concerning Jacob, knowing that she loved Jacob far more than Esau.
+He said to her, “My daughter, watch over my son Jacob.
+He will take my place on the earth, and he will be a blessing among the children of men, bringing glory to all the descendants of Shem.
+I know the Lord will choose him to be His special people, more than any other on earth.
+Isaac, my son, loves Esau more than Jacob, but I know that you truly love Jacob.
+Keep showing him kindness, and let your eyes always look on him with love.
+He will be a blessing for us on the earth from now on, through all future generations.
+Be strong, and let your heart be glad in your son Jacob.
+I have loved him more than all my other sons.
+He will be blessed forever, and his descendants will fill the whole earth.
+If anyone could count the grains of sand on the earth, then his descendants could be counted too.
+All the blessings that the Lord has given me and my offspring will belong to Jacob and his descendants forever.
+In his line, my name will be honored, and the names of my fathers—Shem, Noah, Enoch, Mahalalel, Enos, Seth, and Adam.
+Through him, the foundations of heaven will be laid, the earth will be upheld, and all the lights in the sky will be renewed.”

 Abraham blesses Jacob